Hana Field is an Urban Secret Garden for Pick Your Own Flowers

 If you want to pick some flowers to take home (Hint: you will definitely want to do this!) you will need to purchase a container to put your stems in as you go.
-When I visited, there was a cardboard carrier for $15 and an oversized plastic vase-cup for $20, each boiled down to cost a dollar a stem.
-The cardboard option does not allow for water to be carried along with the flowers which could be problematic if they sit in your car for too long on the way home.
+When I visited, there was a keepsake flower cup for $15 which gets you up to 15 flowers.

 My kids wandered through the fields examining flowers up close and choosing the exact perfect ones for their bouquets.
 They snipped stems with precision, which really prompted them to be intentional about their surroundings and what they were a part of.
 I found my kids really slowing down the process, forcing us to walk and observe the small things—the way a zinnia has an elevated middle, how that particular bloom has darker petals on the outside, a ladybug voyaging over the surface of a giant sunflower or a bee bumbling its way over bright green leaves, how it feels to run fingers over the seeds bursting from the center of a sunflower.

 We visited in the early evening in order to catch that glorious "golden hour" for photos; it worked out perfectly both for getting great pics, and made us miss the midday heat, as well!

 The gift shop has goodies to bring home, and shears if you forget yours.